End-to-End Differentiable Learning of a Single Functional for DFT and Linear-Response TDDFT: Theory and Method

 The training of deep learning-based functionals for diverse target properties constitutes a non-trivial problem.
 A primary difficulty arises from the fact that conventional quantum chemistry packages are inherently non-differentiable.
 Consequently, it is challenging to derive analytical gradients for each computational step manually.
 The absence of such gradients precludes the straightforward application of gradient-based optimization methods for direct model training.
 Several tricks have been proposed to partially solve this problem.
 One approach is referred to as iterative training.\cite{neuralxc,doi:10.1021/acs.jctc.0c00872} Since the SCF component remains non-differentiable, the overall training protocol cannot be fully optimized via gradient-based methods.
-Consequently, the loss function may increase between successive iterations, and training on different target quantities often necessitates the use of distinct ad hoc techniques.
+Consequently, the loss function may increase between successive iterations, and training on different target quantities often necessitates the use of distinct \textit{ad hoc} techniques.
 Another strategy involves performing the training directly on the xc potential \cite{doi:10.1021/acs.jpclett.9b02838}, which is obtained via the Wu–Yang inversion procedure \cite{10.1063/1.1535422}.
 In this framework, the model is trained using highly accurate reference electron densities.
 However, during the self-consistent field (SCF) iterations, the evolving density can deviate substantially from the training density, which may induce numerical instabilities and convergence difficulties in the SCF procedure.
 To enable robust and stable training, we implement a fully differentiable quantum chemistry package, IQC (intelligent quantum chemistry), which supports two-component DFT \cite{PhysRevResearch.5.013036,doi:10.1021/acs.jctc.5c01305} and two-component TDDFT \cite{RN69,doi:10.1021/acs.jctc.5c01272}.
+'Two-component' refers to two-component wavefunctions.
 A key to making the program differentiable is implementing the two quantum chemistry methods in the framework of JAX \cite{jax}.
-Three pertinent software packages, JAXDFT \cite{PhysRevLett.126.036401}, DQC \cite{PhysRevLett.127.126403,10.1063/5.0076202} and PySCFAD \cite{10.1063/5.0118200}, have been introduced in the literature.
+Two pertinent software packages, JAXDFT \cite{PhysRevLett.126.036401} and DQC \cite{PhysRevLett.127.126403,10.1063/5.0076202}, have been introduced and used for training xc functionals in the literature.
 However, none of them currently implement the two methods considered in this work.
-JAXDFT and DQC are limited to one-component DFT.
-PySCFAD is limited to one-component DFT and closed-shell one-component TDDFT.
-Furthermore, the capabilities of PySCFAD have not been validated in the context of training xc functionals.
+JAXDFT and DQC are both limited to one-component DFT on ground states.